iterative/dvc.org/content/docs/command-reference/params/index.md

 [parameters file](#parameters-file), where the _parameter value_ should be
 found.
 This allows you to define [stage](/doc/command-reference/run) dependencies more granularly: changes to other parts of the params file will not affect the stage.
-Parameters also prevent situations where several stages share a common dependency (e.g. a config file), and any change in it invalidates all these stages, causing unnecessary re-executions upon `dvc repro`.
+Parameter dependencies also prevent situations where several stages share a regular dependency (e.g. a config file), and any change in it invalidates all these stages, causing unnecessary re-executions upon `dvc repro`.

 To start tracking parameters from the default `params.yaml` file, list them under the `params` field of `dvc.yaml` stages (manually or with the the